oKermorgant/simple_launch/README.md

 ## Node groups

-Groups are created through the `with sl.group():` syntax and accepts both a namespace and/or an if/unless condition:
+Groups are created through the `with sl.group():` syntax and accept both a namespace and/or an if/unless condition:

 ### By namespace